DioufMariama/myFirstrepo/README.md

 Choose Download for Windows.<br/>

-<mark> Note: If you are a network administrator, you can use the GitHub Desktop Windows installer package to deploy GitHub Desktop.</mark><br/>
+<span style="background-color: red"> Note: If you are a network administrator, you can use the GitHub Desktop Windows installer package to deploy GitHub Desktop.</span><br/>

 In your computer's Downloads folder, double-click GitHub Desktop.<br/>